ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 - : int = 42
 ```

 In this example, `c` is defined twice.
-The key thing to understand is `c` is not updated.
+The key thing to understand is that `c` is not updated.
 It looks as if the value of `c` has changed, but it hasn't.
 When the second definition takes place, the first one becomes unreachable, but it still remains in the environment.

 Here is how this can be useful:
 ```ocaml